-Transforming Quebec's researchers into innovation leaders and entrepreneurs.
+Transforming Canada's researchers into innovation leaders and entrepreneurs.

 WE LOOK FOR THE BRIGHTEST MINDS AND HELP THEM BRIDGE THE KNOWLEDGE, SKILLS AND RESOURCE GAP TO BRING THEIR RESEARCH TO MARKET FOR GLOBAL IMPACT.

 Building a resilient and prosperous economy

 Quebec is noticeably resourceful in terms of the number of graduate students and R&D funding.
 Despite the opportunities, the conversion rate of master’s, PhDs, and postdoc researchers into entrepreneurs is less than 1%.
 Researchers are under-served and have difficulties in finding jobs relevant to their academic expertise.